 Additionally, Tidal makes available periodic reports to its pension consulting clients, generally on a quarterly basis.
 Such reports will generally include current performance summaries of the market and specific asset classes, holdings and performance summaries for the pension plan's positions, due diligence information on the pension plan's holdings, and peer benchmark comparisons.

 Item 14: Client Referrals and Other Compensation

 As of this brochure's date, Tidal has no active solicitation or referral agreements.
-Tidal does not currently provide compensation to any third parties for referring clients to Tidal or for referring investors to any Tidal-advised vehicles.
+Tidal does not currently provide compensation to any third parties for referring clients to Tidal.